 Making your voice heard at the highest levels of Government

-MU General Secretary Naomi Pohl and Head of Communications and Government Relations Isabelle Gutierrez had numerous meetings over the course of Labour Conference.
 Those they met with included Prime Minister Keir Starmer, Leader of the Scottish Labour Party Anas Sarwar, new Culture Minister Ian Murray MP, Chris Bloore MP, James Naish MP, Kerry McCarthy MP, Alex Sobel MP, Polly Billington MP and Stephen Doughty MP.

 Ensuring touring in Europe stays top of the agenda

-General Secretary Naomi Pohl was on the panel for a Labour Movement for Europe event.
+General Secretary Naomi Pohl was also on the panel for a Labour Movement for Europe event.
 She spoke alongside Nick Thomas-Symonds MP (Minister for EU Relations) and Chris Bryant MP (Minister of State, Department for Business and Trade) about the barriers still faced by our members when touring in the EU.

 Chris Bryant, who up until recently was the Culture Minister, spoke passionately about his work with the MU and others to arrange a solution, and said that he had fully briefed the new Culture Minister, Ian Murray MP, who was determined to continue this fight.

-On the Monday of Conference, Naomi appeared on the panel for a UK Music fringe event.
-Other speakers were the new Minister for Culture Ian Murray MP and Polly Billington MP.
-Naomi spoke about touring issues facing our members.
-Questions were also fielded on AI and copyright, music education and the future funding of the BBC.
+On the Monday of Conference, Naomi (pictured below) appeared on the panel for a UK Music fringe event.
+Other speakers included the new Minister for Culture Ian Murray MP and Polly Billington MP.

 Urging Government to change the law to fix streaming